sullystats/stats6e/docs/index.md

-# Welcome to the Data Site for Statistics: Informed Decisions Using Data 6e by Michael Sullivan, III
+# Data Site for Statistics: Informed Decisions Using Data 6e by Michael Sullivan, III

    ![](cover.png)